Dr. Gulnar Ali

 - Reviewer- Editorial Board, Nurse Education Today, UK.

-Spirituality in Nursing Education, Existential/Humanistic Psychology, Ontology, Moral Philosophy, Mentoring and Leadership, Palliative care, Medical Sociology, Transformative Learning, Self-care, Transcultural Psychiatry, Forensic Mental health, Perinatal Mental health, Dementia and Wellbeing.
+Interest Areas: Spirituality in Nursing Education, Existential/Humanistic Psychology, Ontology, Moral Philosophy, Mentoring and Leadership, Palliative care, Medical Anthropology, Transformative Learning, Self-care, Transcultural Psychiatry, Forensic Mental health, Perinatal Mental health, Dementia and Wellbeing.